PUJARI-SAIBALAJI/pipeline-editor/README.md

 ## 🚀 Features

 ### 🔧 Node Management
-- Add nodes via prompt input
+- Create nodes using a prompt modal.
-- Enforce unique node names to avoid conflicts
+- Enforce unique names to avoid graph confusion.
-- Support for various node types: input, process, output
+- Nodes can be of types: input, process, output.

-### 🔁 Edge & Graph Control
+### 🔁 Edge Handling & Graph Control
-- Connect nodes with validation
+- Connect nodes via drag-and-drop.
-- Prevent circular dependencies
+- Edges are validated for DAG structure (no cycles).
-- Undo/Redo and delete nodes and edges
+- Undo/Redo support using keyboard shortcuts.
+- Delete nodes/edges via key press.

-### 🧭 Layout & Visualization
+### 🧭 Visualization Tools
+- Auto-layout using Dagre.js for clarity.
-- Zoom, pan, and auto-layout support
+- Zoom in/out and panning support.
-- View graph structure as JSON
+- Real-time JSON export of node/edge structure.
-- Dynamic updates on changes

 ---